 🧘♀️ Meeting-free focus

-Most people at Ghost have 1 or 2 zoom calls a week at most.
-We like to keep calendars empty and leave plenty of space for focusing on creative work.
+Most people at Ghost only have 1 or 2 zoom calls a week.
+We like to keep calendars empty & leave plenty of space for focusing on creative work.

 We want driven people who move fast and ship, getting things done even in the absence of a complete plan.
-We want people who are patient and calm, accepting that most things will be imperfect most of the time.
-We want people who are capable and responsible, who don't wait to be told what to do next.
+We also want people who are patient and calm, accepting that most things will be mostly imperfect most of the time.
+We especially value people who are capable and responsible, who don't wait to be told what to do next.